WangXin93/fashion_compatibility_mcn/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use or refer this code:

 ```
 @inproceedings{wang2019diagnosis,